 Scorpions can slip into a crack that’s as small as a sixteenth of an inch, so there are literally hundreds of places around your house that they can get inside.
 Cracks in the walls, the spaces around wires, the small gaps around plumbing, and even the eaves under your roof can all give scorpions the opportunity to get inside your home.

 You can’t possibly find and seal all the entry points in your home yourself.
 That’s why it’s important to hire the experts, who know where to look and how to seal every potential point of entry to your home.
-Scorpion experts can seal your home from the inside and the outside, ensuring that there are no vulnerabilities to allow in scorpions.
+Mesa’s leading pest & termite control services can seal your home from the inside and the outside, ensuring that there are no vulnerabilities to allow in scorpions.

 Varsity Termite and Pest Control offers comprehensive scorpion sealing to protect your home against scorpions and to make treatments more effective for scorpions that may already be present.
 We can seal your home and offer ongoing treatment to ensure that your home is scorpion-free.
 We also offer treatments for other common Arizona pests, which can make your home a clean and peaceful place for you and your family.
 Call us today to learn more about our services and to schedule a consultation.